macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - public-good focused rather than "fight-club mentality" of academia

 ### Surprises/challenges
-- Pay might not be great (in museums and sci comm for example).
+- pay might not be great (in museums and sci comm for example).
 Especially if coming from a PhD as student discounts/tax breaks will no longer apply.
-- Need to have experience which might be unpaid volunteering
+- need to have experience which might be unpaid volunteering
-- Contracts are often temporary
+- contracts are often temporary
-- Pressure to work more/better to impress people to get a permanent contract
+- pressure to work more/better to impress people to get a permanent contract
-- All jobs have bad bits - leaving academia is not a panacea!
+- all jobs have bad bits - leaving academia is not a panacea!
+- being asked if you can do basic things like use Excel

 ### Tips
 - Talk to people who've made the same transition before you.